 In these rules unless the context requires otherwise —

-“Board” means the Painters’ Registration Board constituted under the Act;
+Board means the Painters’ Registration Board constituted under the Act;

-“the Act” means the Painters’ Registration Act 1961.
+the Act means the Painters’ Registration Act 1961.

 3. Nomination of appointee members

 Not less than one month before the expiration of the term of appointment of any member of the Board, the Registrar shall notify the Minister of the vacancy that is to occur.